ultrabug/py3status/py3status/modules/README.md

                          Configuration parameters:
                              - cache_timeout : how often to update the bar
+                             - color_offline : text color when spotify is not running, defaults to color_bad
+                             - color_paused : text color when song is stopped or paused, defaults to color_degraded
+                             - color_playing : text color when song is playing, defaults to color_good
                              - format : see placeholders below

                          Format of status string placeholders: